walterbender/Syllabi/edtech.md

 * Is "show, don't tell" different from traditional instruction?
-* When engaging in your teaching experience, in what ways were your students contructing, hypothesizing, exploring, experimenting, evaluating, and drawing conclusions?
+* When engaging in your teaching experience, in what ways were your students constructing, hypothesizing, exploring, experimenting, evaluating, and drawing conclusions?
 * How did you ensure that the students were learning?